ErhanKRL/HYF-API-Project/README.md

     1_1.
 Create Project structure config proxy and fetch sample data.
     1_2.
 Fetch Global Metrics Data and render at main page 1_3.
 Fetch cryptocurrency list and show them as listed and paginated, when user hit "Currencies" button.
     1_4.
-Show cryptocurrency categories and data according to their category when user hit 'Categories' select button.
+Show cryptocurrency categories and data according to their category when user hit 'Categories' button.
     1_5.
 Show list and data of exchanges when user hit "Exchanges" button.
     1_6.
 Make UI improvements on app to be responsive.
     1_7.
 Show errors to the user on the screen.

 ### 2. Nice to Have
-    2_1.
-Show detailed page of a cryptocurrency when user clicked on that cryptocurrency on the list.
     2_1.
 Show detailed page of a cryptocurrency when user clicked on that cryptocurrency on the list.
     2_2.
 Show list and data of cryptocurrencies at that category when user select a category from category list.
     2_3.
 Mark a cryptocurrency as favorite and see favorite currencies when clicked "Favorites" button.